Immigration to Finland: EU membership and the 1990s

 During 2021, 2,368 Estonian citizens, 655 Romanian citizens, 604 Latvian citizens and 453 Polish citizens immigrated to Finland.
 A total of 4,954 people immigrated from the Eastern EU member states, 61% of all incoming EU immigrants and 18% of all immigrants.

 Around 30,000 people migrate to Finland annually, with most coming from Iraq, Syria and Russia.
 While most immigrants are from Europe, 108,000 are from Asia and 50,000 from Africa.

 Modern day

 The most common reasons to immigrate to Finland were family reasons (32%), work (30%) and studying (21%).

 In 2017, hundreds of Muslim asylum seekers from Iraq and Afghanistan converted to Christianity after having had their first asylum application rejected by the Finnish Immigration Service (Migri), in order to re-apply for asylum on the grounds of religious persecution.

+In September 2022, Finland announced that it would not offer asylum to Russians fleeing mobilization.